National Accounts

 A concept used for the compilation of the national accounts and balance of payments estimates.
 Residents of a country include individuals residing in the country, corporations and enterprises located in the country as well as its embassies, military units, and official missions stationed abroad.

 The measurement of the three approaches of GDP (production, income and expenditure) should conceptually be the same.
 In practice, however, they can be different as they are compiled largely from independent and diverse survey and administrative sources.
-In Singapore, output-based GDP (i.e. GDP by production) is the main approach used, and statistical discrepancies are recorded at the income and expenditure approaches.
+In Singapore, GDP by production is the main approach used and statistical discrepancies are recorded at the income and expenditure approaches.

-Taxes less Subsidies on Production and on Imports
+Taxes less Subsidies on Production & on Imports

 Comprises taxes on products and other taxes less subsidies on production.

-Taxes on products are taxes payable per unit of goods and services when they are produced, delivered, sold, transferred or disposed of by their producers.
-Examples include goods and services tax (GST), stamp duties and Certificate of Entitlement of motor vehicles.
+Refers to taxes payable per unit of good and services when they are produced, delivered, sold, transferred or otherwise disposed of by their producers.

 Total Demand